 Note to tenderers: The Commonwealth’s default position reflected in clause 5.1 is that the Contractor (or its nominee) will own all IP created under the Contract, and that ownership of newly created IP created under a subcontract will be determined by the terms of the relevant Subcontract between the Contractor and Subcontractor.

-Nothing in the Contract affects the ownership of Intellectual Property (IP), except as expressly provided for in this clause 5.
+Nothing in the Contract affects the ownership of IP, except as expressly provided for in this clause 5.

 All IP created under the Contract in respect of TD, Software or Contract Material is assigned to the Contractor (or its nominee) immediately upon its creation.